jamesyoung93/FoxGenes_ML/README.md

 1. **Lechno-Yossef et al., 2011**
    *Title:* *Identification of ten Anabaena sp. genes that under aerobic conditions are required for growth on dinitrogen but not for growth on fixed nitrogen*
    *Journal:* Journal of Bacteriology
-   - Supplementary Table of this work provides about 75 experimentally validated FOX genes.
+   - Supplementary Table of this work provides additional experimentally validated FOX genes making up the bulk of our positive FOX gene labels.
    - Established ~10 additional FOX genes via insertional mutagenesis.

 2. **Tiruveedula & Wangikar, 2017**